blocktimefinancial/option/README.md

 ## Price Pump Node JS App
 This is a NodeJS application that gets inputs from public sources; in this sample, the yahoo-finance pricing is used.
 This is ONLY for testing purposes!!
 In production, a real-time exchange feed should be used for timely, accurate  data.

+*Starting the pxpump.js application is now updating the Oracle.*
 #### What it does
 Once every minute, the application queries the yahoo-finance interface for the SP500 cash index (SPX).
 If the query is successful, it then calls the Oracle smart contract's update method with the new price